 Applicants and licensees under Part 70 are protected by the backfitting provision in 10 CFR 70.76, "Backfitting."
-However, this GL, if finalized, would not constitute backfitting under § 70.76.
+However, this GL, if finalized, would not constitute backfitting under 10 CFR 70.76.
 First, this GL only asks addressees to provide information regarding their facilities' compliance with the existing applicable regulatory requirements as discussed in this GL.
 Information collection and reporting requirements are not subject to the purview of the Backfit Rule.

-Second, the information requested in this GL concerns the content of ISAs and the supporting documentation for the ISAs with respect to natural phenomena hazards.
-Natural phenomena hazards were not a licensing requirement at the time of initial licensing, and, therefore, were not reviewed by the NRC at that time.
-The NRC required consideration of natural phenomena hazards as part of the September 2000 rulemaking adding Subpart H - which required the development of an ISA and the submission and NRC approval of an ISA Summary.
+Second, the information requested in this GL concerns the content of ISAs and the supporting documentation for the ISAs with respect to NPH.
+NPHs were not a licensing requirement at the time of initial licensing, and, therefore, were not reviewed by the NRC at that time.
+The NRC required consideration of NPH as part of the September 2000 rulemaking (65 FR 56211; September 18, 2000) adding Subpart H - which required the development of an ISA and the submission and NRC approval of an ISA summary.
 See 10 CFR 70.66.
-The NRC's review and approval of the ISA Summaries did not involve a comprehensive review of the underlying ISAs, including the adequacy of either the ISAs' consideration of natural phenomena hazards or the supporting documentation.
-Nor had the NRC staff conducted any prior methodological inspections of the implementation of the ISA approaches with respect to natural phenomena hazards.
+The NRC's review and approval of the ISA summaries did not involve a comprehensive review of the underlying ISAs, including the adequacy of either the ISAs' consideration of NPH or the supporting documentation.
+Nor had the NRC staff conducted any prior methodological inspections of the implementation of the ISA approaches with respect to NPH.
 Therefore, even if the NRC were to require the Part 70 licensees who are subject to this GL to make changes to their facility based upon inadequate information in the ISA itself or supporting documentation, this would not be considered backfitting.
-This is because the NRC did not provide any prior approval or position with respect to the ISA and supporting documentation with respect to natural phenomena hazards (except to the extent that ISA information was directly expressed in the ISA Summary).
+This is because the NRC did not provide any prior approval or position with respect to the ISA and supporting documentation with respect to NPH (except to the extent that ISA information was directly expressed in the ISA summary).